About the Thinking Freedom from the Global South series

 Frantz Fanon discovered what we have discovered in our generation: if you are serious about victory, about succeeding to humanise the world, even a little bit, then your struggle must be a living politics.
 It must be owned and shaped in thought and in action by ordinary people.
 If every gogo (grandmother) does not understand your politics then you are on the road to another top-down system.
 Abahlali’s founding president will discuss the democratic power of the poor within post-Apartheid South Africa through the birth of the Shack Dwellers movement and what it means to build and sustain a living politic from the ground up, as the politics of the poor is met with violent state repression, including assassinations.
-The event will begin with an introduction from Nigel Gibson, author of Fanonian Practices in South Africa: From Steve Biko to Abahlali baseMjondolo, and a noted leading thinker on Frantz Fanon.
+The event begun with an introduction from Nigel Gibson, author of Fanonian Practices in South Africa: From Steve Biko to Abahlali baseMjondolo, and a noted leading thinker on Frantz Fanon.

 About S’bu Zikode

 S’bu Zikode is the founding President of Abahlali baseMjondolo Movement SA.
 Prior this he was the chairperson of the Kennedy Road Development Committee before becoming its president.
 Under his leadership, the movement’s audited membership has grown significantly and reached 82 000.
 S’bu has strongly campaigned for the Right to Housing in the United States National Tour under the theme ‘Housing is a Human Right’.
 His calling includes safe and dignified housing for all in our cities.